 2. Use correct formatting

-Bulky texts are always hard or overwhelming to read and understand.
+Bulky text is always overwhelming to read and understand.
 The same goes for your event press release.
 The last thing you want to do is invest your effort into something only for the target audience to ignore it.
 That being said, here is a standard format for press releases:

 Create a prominent headline to capture the audience’s attention.
 In order to do this, you need to make it short and punchy.
 Most importantly, make sure you include vital details about the event.
 These include the event location, theme, name, and activities.
 You should invest more in the headline to make it special.
 After all, this is the only chance you have to capture the attention of your readers.